 Every time you review a medication you empower patients!

-25812 patients who were using Medicines used for Depression were asked how effective they found their medicine.
-65% were very positive about Medicines used for Depression answering that they were very / extremely effective, however 24% felt Medicines used for Depression was only somewhat effective.
-Unfortunately 12% of the patients asked felt Medicines used for Depression had only a slight or very little effect for them.
+30182 patients taking Medicines used for Depression were asked how effective they found their medicine.
+Luckily 65% responded very positively about Medicines used for Depression reporting that they were very / extremely effective, while 24% reported that they felt Medicines used for Depression was only somewhat effective for them.
+Finally 12% of the patients asked reported that Medicines used for Depression had only a slight or very little effect for them.

-We asked 26084 patients taking Medicines used for Depression just how bothered they were by side effects?
-70% of those we asked this too reported feeling they were not at all or only slightly bothered by side effects, yet 20% of patients asked said they felt somewhat bothered from Medicines used for Depression.
-This leaves 10% of the patients we asked who were using Medicines used for Depression still felt very or extremely bothered from side effects when they were taking Medicines used for Depression.
+We asked 30477 patients taking Medicines used for Depression how bothered they were by side effects from taking Medicines used for Depression?
+Of those asked 71% reported that they were not at all or only slightly bothered by any side effects, while 20% of those asked reported feeling somewhat bothered.
+Meaning that sadly 9% of patients using Medicines used for Depression felt very or extremely bothered by the side effects of taking Medicines used for Depression.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.